Francesco149/todokete/README.md

 `[{"my_data": "blahblah"},"123456789abcdef123456789abcdef123456789a"]`

-request headers are the default okhttp3 headers
+request headers are the default okhttp3 headers, plus `content-type: application/json` . make sure this header doesn't have the charset part or the server will refuse

 the hash obtained by running hmac-sha1 on a string that contains the request path (including the query string) and the json object, separated